Banuba/ve-sdk-iOS-export-sample/README.md

 ### Export API

-VEExportSDK allows you to export video composition which already setuped in [Core API](https://github.com/Banuba/VideoEditor-iOS) and optionally edited with [Effects API](https://github.com/Banuba/BanubaVideoEditorEffectsSDK-iOS).
-So [Core API](https://github.com/Banuba/VideoEditor-iOS) is requires usage for VEExportSDK.
+`VEExportSDK` allows you to export video composition which already setuped in [Core API](https://github.com/Banuba/VideoEditor-iOS) and optionally edited with [Effects API](https://github.com/Banuba/BanubaVideoEditorEffectsSDK-iOS).
+So [Core API](https://github.com/Banuba/VideoEditor-iOS) is requires usage for `VEExportSDK`.

 [API Reference](https://github.com/Banuba/VEExportSDK-iOS)

 ### Effects API

-VEEffectsSDK allows you to edit video composition which already setuped in [Core API](https://github.com/Banuba/VideoEditor-iOS).
-So [Core API](https://github.com/Banuba/VideoEditor-iOS) is requires usage for VEEffectsSDK.
+`VEEffectsSDK` allows you to edit video composition which already setuped in [Core API](https://github.com/Banuba/VideoEditor-iOS).
+So [Core API](https://github.com/Banuba/VideoEditor-iOS) is requires usage for `VEEffectsSDK`.

 [API Reference](https://github.com/Banuba/BanubaVideoEditorEffectsSDK-iOS)

 ### Core API

-Video editor is a core module for interaction between playback modules, export, etc. All transformations with effects, sounds, time, trimming take place inside this module.
-In order to use exporting, applying effects, or getting a player, first you need to use the essence of the VideoEditorService entity and add the necessary video segments or assets to it.
+`VideoEditor` is a core module for interaction between playback modules, export, etc. All transformations with effects, sounds, time, trimming take place inside this module.
+In order to use exporting, applying effects, or getting a player, first you need to use the essence of the `VideoEditorService` entity and add the necessary video segments or assets to it.

 [API Reference](https://github.com/Banuba/VideoEditor-iOS)